-• Concerns were expressed about the high ratio of rental-to-ownership housing (75/25) being proposed for Site A.
+Concerns were expressed about the high ratio of rental-to-ownership housing (75/25) being proposed for Site A.

 Response: The appropriate mix of rental-to-for-sale housing is highly dependent upon market conditions and can only be determined at a future date closer to construction.
-Also, staff believes there are important reasons to maintain a high level of rental housing, including the following: (1) major commercial users and employers are more likely to locate at Alameda Point if a significant amount of high-quality nearby rental housing is provided for their workforce; (2) rental housing has a greater potential to attract residents who do not drive and use alternative modes of transit; (3) current market prices for condominiums in the local Alameda market do not support the high cost of the land and infrastructure at Alameda Point; and (4) very little market rate rental housing has been constructed in Alameda over the last several decades.
+Also, staff believes there are important reasons to maintain a high level of rental housing, including the following: (1) major commercial users and employers are more likely to locate at Alameda Point if a significant amount of high-quality nearby rental housing is provided for their workforce; (2) rental housing has a greater potential to attract residents who do not drive and use alternative modes of transit; (3) current market prices for condominiums in the local Alameda Point; and (4) very little market rate rental housing has been constructed in Alameda over the last several decades.

-A greater percentage of affordable housing should be considered.
+• A greater percentage of affordable housing should be considered.